 To read roles based on a backlink attribute, use the following code snipet instead of the above:

 For Active Directory, you can use

 <Property name="Referral">follow</Property>to enable referrals within the user store.
 The AD user store may be partitioned into multiple domains.
 However, according to the use store configurations in the

 user-mgt.xmlfile, we are only connecting to one of the domains.
 Therefore, when a request for an object is received to the user store, the

 <Property name="Referral">follow</Property>property ensures that all the domains in the directory will be searched to locate the requested object.

 Step 2: Updating the system administrator

-<AdminUser>section of your configuration as shown below.
+<AdminUser>section of your configuration as shown above.
 You do not have to update the password element as it is already set in the user store.

 Step 3: Starting the server